mehmetkirlak/Blog-JSP/README.md

 # Blogkirlak

-# This is a Blog website that using JSP and Servlet.
+This is a Blog website that using JSP and Servlet.
+It also uses Database for storing the blogs.
+Java codes in JSP's stands for blog page navigation and applying the blog to blogs page.

 # main page:
 ![indexmain](https://user-images.githubusercontent.com/93326644/161997773-f8456303-d831-453c-a5d4-5f52720bf99d.png)